Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: A new construction of higher dimensional differential codes

 \section{A new construction of higher dimensional differential codes}

-The examples of the last section show that in general, Massman's differential construction does not yield a code contained in the dual of the corresponding functional code.
-This happens because the space of differential forms $\Omega^r(\sum_i D_i -G)$ for which we compute the residues is too big in the case that the $D_i$ do not intersect transversally at every point of $\cap D_i$ and/or when $\mathcal{P}$ is a proper subset of $\cap_iD_i$.
-We will now see how to fix that problem by restricting ourselves to differentials which vanish on a specified additional divisor, which will give us a differential code that is contained within the dual of the functional one.
+The examples of the last section show that in general, the differential construction in \S \ref{sec:prelim_construction} does not yield a code contained in the dual of the corresponding functional code.
+This happens because the space of differential forms $\Omega^r(\sum_i D_i -G)$ for which we compute the residues is too big in the case that the $D_i$ do not intersect transversally at every point of $\cap_i D_i$ and/or when $\mathcal{P}$ is a proper subset of $\cap_iD_i$.
+We will now see how to fix that problem by restricting ourselves to differentials which vanish on a specified additional divisor, yielding a differential code that always lies in the dual of the corresponding functional code.